AdhikariChumki/AdhikariChumki/README.md

 # 👋 Hi there, I'm Chumki Adhikari

-🚀 Passionate QA Engineer | Automation Enthusiast | API Testing Specialist 🔍 I break things professionally so users don’t have to 😉
+🔍Passionate QA Engineer | Automation Enthusiast | API Testing Specialist

+ I break things professionally so users don’t have to 😉

 With a strong foundation in manual and automated testing, I build robust frameworks and ensure flawless application quality.
 I specialize in API automation (Postman, Swagger, RestAssured), Selenium, TestNG, Cucumber, and CI/CD integration.